thoughtspot/thoughtspot.github.io/_release/fixed.md

 - A problem was resolved where idle sessions were never timing out.
 - An underlying system issue was resolved that caused a saved answer to fail with a read bar error if the answer was created on a relationship(s) which was based on a hidden column(s).
 - A problem was resolved where sorting on a primary key column produced duplicates for some values, both when viewing results in the ThoughtSpot application and when using TQL.
-- A problem was resolved where after upgrading, some pinboards could not be opened and instead returned a red bar error.
+- A problem was resolved where after upgrading, some Pinboards could not be opened and instead returned a red bar error.
 - A problem was resolved where the number format wasn't being honored when the column contained a currency.
 Setting the format for three digits after the decimal resulted in displaying only two.
 - An issue was resolved where hidden fields in source data prevented users from creating answers related to other columns in that data.
 - A problem was resolved where drill down on multiple buckets did not apply all date filters.